chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 * I proceeded to sketch Wireframes.
 * I started with Paper Wireframes for the main interfaces that show a complete User Flow.
 * The main goal in this stage was to create easy and quick iterations of the Design for a simple User Flow.
-* Taking the time to draft iterations of each screen of the app on paper ensured that the elements that made it to Digital Wireframes would be well-suited to address User Pain Points.
+* Taking the time to draft iterations of each screen of the website on paper ensured that the elements that made it to Digital Wireframes would be well-suited to address User Pain Points.

 ![This is an image](../img_repo/CP.IMG.12.png){:width="700" height="350" loading="lazy"}

 ### Digital Wireframes
-* As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the user research and created Digital Wireframes making sure all the app features were included.
+* As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the User Research and created Digital Wireframes making sure all the app features were included.

 ![This is an image](../img_repo/CP.IMG.13.png){:width="800" height="400" loading="lazy"}